 - Most courses are taught in English.

 - Local field trips are a part of the program and are connected to some of the FU-BEST courses.
-Therefore, you must read the course descriptions carefully to determine which courses offered at FU-BEST have mandatory field trips.
+Some local field trips are required as part of the course.

 - Some of the local field trips are organized group trips, but some will require individual trips to cultural sites.

-- The program provides a week-long trip to various European cities, like Poland, Vienna, and Prague, to name a few.
+- The program provides a week-long trip to various European l, like Poland, Vienna, and Prague, to name a few.
 The list of locations varies from semester to semester.

 - Housing sponsored by the FU-BEST Program allows students to choose either living in a homestay that includes breakfast and dinner OR living in a fully-furnished, single occupancy, studio apartment.